 Yes.
 Applicants may be employed or unemployed.
 If you are a current or previous Department of State employee, please provide us with your employee number (found in box 44 of the SF-50) to facilitate reimbursement.

 Yes.
 U.S. citizenship is not a requirement to apply for a PDF.
 Please go to FLO’s PDF webpage for complete eligibility criteria as described in the PDF guidelines.
-Keep in mind that the end of program year PDF reimbursement can only be made to a bank account in the name of the PDF selectee.
-If a PDF selectee does not have a SSN, they can still be reimbursed as long as they have a bank account.
+Keep in mind that the end of program year PDF reimbursement can only be made to a U.S. bank account in the name of the PDF selectee.
+If a PDF selectee does not have a SSN, they can still be reimbursed as long as they have a U.S. bank account.

 5. My direct-hire U.S. government employee spouse has just been accepted to the May A-100 class.
 We won’t know where we are going until October.
 Am I eligible to apply for a PDF in case our assignment is overseas?

 No. To be eligible to apply for a PDF, you must have an overseas assignment by the application deadline.
 Additionally, you must be residing at an overseas post during the PDF period.